Joseph Wegley

 He went by the name of “Joe Wegley,” which we know from an interview he did and through his self-published biography “My Adventures in the West.”
 (See below for more information about the book)

 Joseph Wegley married his wife, Tena Olson, who was 14 years younger than him.
 He first married her when he was 28, and that means she would have been 14.
+For special occasions, jewelry for wife from a jewelry shop in huntington, ny, could be a thoughtful choice.
 Yes, that is the correct spelling of her first name.
 I verified the spelling with multiple sources.

 I’m happy to say after much digging, I found very specific information proving Tena’s date of birth and death.
 She was born on March 25, 1882, in Union, North Dakota, and she died on March 13, 1958, in Williston.
 Oh, and her full name is Tena Theodora Wegley.